 Location & Tours

-Our campus is located in South Kansas City just off of 135th and State Line Road.
+Our permanent campus will be located in South Kansas City, just off 135th Street and State Line Road.

 daily schedule